szweibel/workshops/python.md

 # Errors in Python

 Our usual response when seeing an error on a computer screen is a stress response.
-Our heart rate elevates and, if we cannot do what we were asking the computer to do, our frustration mounts.
-This is because many errors when interacting with programs are not useful or informative, and because we often have no capability to fix the program in front of us.
+Our heart rate elevates and our frustration mounts.
+This is because many error messages are not useful or informative, and because we often have no capability to fix the program in front of us.

-In Python, errors are our friends.
+In Python specifically, and programming in general, errors are our friends.
 This might be hard to accept initially, but the errors you see when running Python scripts generally do a good job of pointing you to what's going wrong in your program.
-When you see an error in Python, therefore, try not to fall into the stress response you may be used to when interacting with your computer normally.
+When you see an error in Python, therefore, rejoice!
+Errors are a sign that you are learning.

 ## Two Kinds of Errors